 Todd Klindt, Shane Young

 SharePoint 2013 has been out for a little over a year and in that time we’ve all learned a lot about how best to install and configure it.
-In this all-day seminar, Shane and Todd walk you through the things you should consider when planning your SharePoint 2013 farm.
-Then, they dig in and walk you through a full farm installation.
+In this all-day seminar, Shane and Todd detail the list of things you should consider when planning your SharePoint 2013 farm.
+Then, they dig in and show you a full farm installation.
 They show you common pitfalls and explain how to work around them.
 They also make liberal use of PowerShell when building and configuring this farm.
 These PowerShell scripts and snippets will be available after the class.

 + PRC08 | Delivering On-Premises Self-Service Solutions with the Windows Azure Pack for Windows Server